 Additionally, an insured will not be precluded from pursuing a bad faith action simply because the insurer has agreed to pay the damages.
 The statute imposes a clear mandate to either pay the damages or correct the situation.
 Thus, an agreement to pay is not the same as paying the claim and a bad faith suit will not be barred on these grounds.
 The civil remedy notice allows regulatory agencies the opportunity to detect consistent patterns of bad faith conduct.
 Insurance companies with patterns of improper conduct may be sanctioned by regulatory agencies.

 Bad faith claims are an important tool in insurance litigation because they reduce an insurer’s incentive to deny claims simply because they are looking to increase their profit margins.
-Insurance contracts would be meaningless if there were no mechanism to check unfair and deceptive insurance practices, and the civil remedy notice is an efficient method for enforcing the insured’s contractual rights.
+Insurance contracts would be meaningless in the absence of repercussions for unfair and deceptive insurance practices.
 Despite the sanctions associated with bad faith suits, insurance companies all too often deny claims in bad faith.
 If you have been struggling with your insurance company to get your claim paid you should consult an experienced insurance claims attorney.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].